BharathKumarReddy2103/Docker/Day-09/How to Reduce Docker Image Size.md

 By following these best practices, you can significantly **reduce Docker image sizes, improving performance, security, and efficiency** in production environments.

 🔗 Want to contribute?
-Feel free to open an issue or PR in this repository!
+Feel free to open an issue or PR in this repository.